Direction Dependence Analysis

 DDA component patterns can be used to uniquely distinguish between the three explanatory models.
 DDA patterns are summarized below (rectangles represent observed variables and circles represent unobserved variables).
 Statistical inference methods for model selection, SPSS macros, and R scripts to implement DDA are provided here.
 Please go to the RESOURCES section to download source codes, manuals, posters, slides, and further information.

-Direction Dependence in Statistical Modeling
+Direction Dependence in Statistical Modeling: Methods of Analysis (2021, Wiley)

 Questions concerning the direction of dependence in statistical models are common in situations where causally competing theories exist to explain the relationship between variables.
 Such data situations are common in exploratory (hypothesis-generating) research settings but also occur in confirmatory research.
 The book Direction Dependence in Statistical Modeling: Methods of Analysis (Wiedermann, Kim, Sungur & von Eye, 2020, Wiley & Sons) gives an overview of the latest developments of methods for the analysis of hypotheses that are compatible with the causal direction of dependence of variable relations.
 The edited volume provides